peter-yinusa/price-grid/README.md

-Still on cloning webpages, here's another one I did.
+Still on cloning webpages, here's another one I was given which I did.